dlab-berkeley/Bash-Git/README.md

 ## Installation Instructions

-Before attendingh the workshop, please ensure you have gone through these instructions.
+Before attending the workshop, please ensure you have gone through these instructions.

 You'll need to make sure `git` is installed on your system.
 General instructions